 Understand

 Eating disorders (EDs)

-Simple pointers to understand eating disorders, recognise warning signs, and know what to do next.
+Clear guidance to understand eating disorders, recognise warning signs, and know when to seek help or ask for referral in Belgium.

+Understand